Jaron0904/M.A.R.T.E.R./README.md

 - deducting cables is delayed in comparison to the addition

 ## S-M.A.R.T.E.R.
-The third iteration automatically chekcs how many cables are connected and only updates the screen when a change has been made
+The third iteration automatically checks how many cables are connected and only updates the screen when a change has been made

 Bugs:
 - deducting cables is delayed in comparison to the addition

+## N.E.R.T.S.

 #### Author | Jaron Igodt - senior programmer at M.A.R.T.E.R.